SEMICeu/IOPA/README.md

 # IOPA

-This repository contains the IOPA vocabulary and the IOPA application profile.
-These are intended to support the Interoperability Assessments mandated by the Interoperable Europe Act.
+This repository contains the IOPA vocabulary.
+This is intended to support the Interoperability Assessments mandated by the Interoperable Europe Act.

-The HTML representation of the first draft 0.0.1 can be found ([here](https://semiceu.github.io/IOPA/releases/0.0.1/)).
+The HTML representation of the recommendation 1.0.0 can be found ([here](https://semiceu.github.io/IOPA/releases/1.0.0/)).